MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/data-contracts.md

 # Data contracts

-In a federated architecture, in which responsibilities are distributed between [domains](./data-domains.md), it’s harder to oversee dependencies and obtain insights in data usage.
-This is where data contracts come into play.
-Why do data contracts matter?
-Because they provide insights into who owns what [data products](./what-is-data-product.md).
-They support setting standards and managing your data pipelines with confidence.
-They provide information on what data products are being consumed, by whom and for what purpose.
-Bottom line: data contracts are essential for robust data management!
+It can be difficult to oversee dependencies and obtain insights in data usage in a federated architecture because responsibilities are distributed between [domains](./data-domains.md).
+Data contracts help you obtain data usage insights by providing information on who owns which [data products](./what-is-data-product.md).
+They can help you set standards and manage your data pipelines with confidence.
+Data contracts are essential for robust data management, providing information about:

+- Which data products are being consumed

+- Who is consuming them

+- What they are consumed for

-Before you continue reading, it's recommended to look at data product distribution and usage from two dimensions.
-First, there are technical concerns, such as data pipeline handling and mutual expectations on data stability.
-Second, there are business concerns, like agreeing on the purpose of data sharing, which may include usage, privacy, and purpose (including limitations) objectives.
-Typically, different roles come into play for each dimension.
-For technical concerns, you commonly rely on application owners or data engineers.
-For business concerns, you commonly rely on product owners or business representatives.
+Data product distribution and usage involves two dimensions: technical concerns and business concerns.
+Technical concerns include data pipeline handling and mutual data stability expectations.
+Business concerns include agreements on the purpose of data sharing, including usage, privacy, and purpose objectives (including limitations).

+Different roles are involved in the two separate dimensions.
+You should generally rely on application owners or data engineers for technical concerns, and product owners or business representatives for business concerns.

 ## Data contracts